jpfreeley/jpfreeley/_posts/2016-10-02-GA-DSI-Project-02.md

 ![](/images/project-02/box_mean.png)
 ![](/images/project-02/tab_stats.png)

+The NULL-HYPOTHESIS is that a Song which Debuts in June has no extra staying power over a song which debuts in a different month.

+Based on the above calculations, this should be apparent.
+The difference between the means = 0.75.
+We ran a ttest_ind calculation which confirms that we may not reject the NULL-HYPOTHESIS because it's value is .

 ### DEPLOY AND VALIDATE

 There was no need to deploy nor validate functions, methods nor algorithms for this project.